freeCodeCamp/freeCodeCamp/guide/english/php/array/index.md

 $bikes = ['Suzuki', 'BMW', 'Yamaha'];
 ```

-PHP arrays can store more than one type of values at a time:
+PHP arrays can store more than one type of value at a time:
 ```
 <?php